dicengine/dice/README.md

 Releases (and Installers)
 -------------------------
-Windows package installers for DICe can be found [here](https://github.com/dicengine/dice/releases)
+Windows 7 and Mac OSX Yosemite  package installers for DICe can be found [here](https://github.com/dicengine/dice/releases)

 Contributing to DICe
 --------------------